 Payments may be made at the Student Accounts Office located in Melrose Hall on the McMinnville Campus or the Business Office on the Portland Campus.
 All checks should be made payable to Linfield College.
-Registration is not complete until payment is made of all fees for an academic semester.
 Student bills which have not been paid before the start of the semester, or any subsequent overdue amount, are subject to additional charges including but not limited to a 1% monthly finance charge, reasonable attorney fees, both on trial and appeal, other costs and charges necessary for the collection of any amount not paid when due, and cancellation of registration or withholding of services including but not limited to transcripts, grades and diploma.
 The school will report the amount of an overdue account to a national credit bureau as well as all other relevant information.

 Statements for all registered students will be mailed in July, December and January unless there is a large balance due on the account.
 Students will receive a monthly email to check their balances due using WebAdvisor.
 Typically, the statement for billed charges includes tuition, room, board, student body fee, and health insurance by the term.
 Payment of these billed charges may be made by various means as follows:

 Deferred Tuition: A deferred tuition payment plan is offered through TMS (Tuition Management Systems).
 The amount of the plan is based on semester billed charges (include January term charges in your spring semester plan).
-Payments for fall semester may be made in 6, 5, 4 or 3 installments beginning May, July, August, and September, and ending in October or November.
+Payments for fall semester may be made in 6, 5, 4 or 3 installments beginning May, June, July, August, and September, and ending in October or November.
 Payments for spring semester may be made in 6, 5, 4 or 3 installments beginning November, December, January, and February, and ending in April.
-TMS Applications must be received by TMS in Warwick, R.I., no later than August 1 for fall and January 30 for spring regardless of the first payment date.
 There is no interest charge if all payments are made as scheduled with TMS.
-However, if your TMS payment is late, TMS will assess a $50 late fee, and Linfield will assess a late fee of $25 per late payment per month, and a 1% per month finance charge for the remainder of the TMS plan.
+However, if your TMS payment is late, TMS will assess a $50 late fee, and Linfield will assess a 1% per month finance charge for the remainder of the TMS plan.
 More TMS information is available in the Student Accounts Office.
-A contract with TMS may be established by calling them at 800-722-4867 or at www.linfield.afford.com and paying the $50 semester plan fee.
+A contract with TMS may be established by calling them at 800-356-8329 or at www.linfield.afford.com and paying the $50 semester plan fee.

-Cash Payment: The portion of the semester billed charges not included in the TMS payment plan and not covered by accepted net financial aid must be paid by check or money order directly to Linfield by August 15, 2016, for fall semester and February 1, 2017, for spring semester.
-Linfield College does not accept credit cards, however, Linfield has contracted with TMS and ECSI through their “Payment Gateway” program which allows payment to be made by MasterCard, American Express (TMS only), VISA, or Discover.
-For this service, TMS and ECSI will charge a variable teleprocessing fee that varies with the amount charged.
-Please call TMS at 800-722-4867 or visit www.linfield.afford.com or ECSI at 888-549-3274 or visit www.ecsi.net/gateway/linfield.html to pay or for further information.
-Payment by credit card to TMS or ECSI must be made by August 15, 2016, for Fall Semester, and February 1, 2017, for Spring Semester.
+Cash Payment: The portion of the semester billed charges not included in the TMS payment plan and not covered by accepted net financial aid must be paid by check or money order directly to Linfield by August 15, 2017, for fall semester and February 1, 2018, for spring semester.
+Linfield College does not accept credit cards, however, Linfield has contracted with TMS through their “Payment Gateway” program which allows payment to be made by MasterCard, American Express, VISA, or Discover.
+For this service, TMS will charge a variable teleprocessing fee that varies with the amount charged.
+Please call TMS at 800-722-4867 or visit www.linfield.afford.com to pay or for further information.
+Payment by credit card to TMS must be made by August 15, 2017, for Fall Semester, and February 1, 2018, for Spring Semester.

 Linfield College Educational Services Agreement: The Linfield College Educational Services Agreement (LESA) is designed to speed the clearing process for the student.
 Students may access and agree to the terms of the LESA on their WebAdvisor account.
 The LESA requires a co-signer if the student is under 18 years of age.
 Those students under 18 years of age must print a copy of the LESA from their WebAdvisor account and have their cosigner sign and then send the form to the college in hard copy format.